 Today Susanna works as a GP Facilitator together with six colleagues in Devon, but is also a Macmillan GP Advisor for Devon and Cornwall and the Generalist Clinical Lead for the South West End of Life Network.
 She is committed to medical training, working for the University of Exeter Medical School as a Community Sub-Dean in North Devon and Associate Dean for the GP school at the Peninsula Deanery, working as the Quality Assessment lead.
 She is senior partner in her practice in Braunton and still feel that is an amazing privilege to work as a GP.

 We rely on members to play an active role locally, promoting the College aims and objectives.
 It is essential to raise and maintain awareness of demographic issues and needs of GPs and patients alike, and develop initiatives to support these.

 If you would like to find out more about becoming involved with the faculty we would be delighted to hear from you.

 The last faculty board meeting was held on 21 February 2017 at 19.30 at the Arundell Arms Hotel, Lifton PL16 OAA.

 All members are invited to attend board meetings.
 If you would like to discuss any item covered, or would like an item to be considered at a future meeting, please contact us.

 The 2016 AGM was held on Thursday 21 April at the Flybe Training Academy.
 To download the minutes please click here [PDF].

-Applications are invited for an award of up to £2000 to support practice based and practice led research in a service general practice in Tamar Faculty.
+The Tamar Faculty Research Award is to support practice based and practice led research in a service general practice in Tamar Faculty.

-Monthly CPD Meetings in Exeter, Plymouth and Cornwall
+Free Monthly CPD Meetings in Exeter, Plymouth and Cornwall

 Every month the RCGP Tamar Faculty organises evening meetings.
 These meetings educate, update and provide a platform for peer group networking and mentorship.